 Like Executive Secretaries and Executive Administrative Assistants, California employs the most General and Operations Managers, but with an hourly mean wage of $61.78⁴.

 If you’re interested in a more specialized entry-level business role, Business Administration may be the right program for you.
 It will allow you to study broad business concepts and then identify an area of business that suits your skills and personality the best, such as bookkeeping, customer service or administrative support.
-With Business Administration, you can often graduate in under two years with an A.S.
-Degree (or in approximately 8 months with a Certificate) and start your career.
+With Business Administration, you can often graduate in approximately 8 months with a Certificate and start your career.

 If it sounds like Business Administration is the right program for you, or if you would like to learn more about the career opportunities that are available after you graduate from a Business Administration program, contact San Joaquin Valley College.
-SJVC’s Business Administration Certificate and Associate’s Degree programs provide a framework of business knowledge and skills that can help you adapt to any company’s operation.
+SJVC’s Business Administration Certificate program provides a framework of business knowledge and skills that can help you adapt to any company’s operation.
 Students choose from the following concentrations: Business Accounting, Business Management, and Retail Management.
-You can graduate in as little as eight to 15 months, depending on your chosen credential level.
+You can graduate in as little as eight months.
 Request Information or call toll-free 866-544-7898 to learn more.